gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Then, the Group Manager replies to the joining node providing the information necessary to participate in the group communication.
 This join response follows the format of the Key Distribution success Response message defined in Section 4.2 of {{I-D.palombini-ace-key-groupcomm}}.
 In particular:

-* The "key" parameter includes what the joining node needs in order to set up the OSCORE Security Context as in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+* The 'key' parameter includes what the joining node needs in order to set up the OSCORE Security Context as in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 In particular:

-   * The "kty" parameter has value "Symmetric".
+   * The 'kty' parameter has value "Symmetric".

-   * The "k" parameter includes the OSCORE Master Secret.
+   * The 'k' parameter includes the OSCORE Master Secret.

-   * The "exp" parameter specifies when the OSCORE Master Secret expires.
+   * The 'exp' parameter specifies when the OSCORE Master Secret expires.

-   * The "alg" parameter, if present, has as value the AEAD algorithm used in the group.
+   * The 'alg' parameter, if present, has as value the AEAD algorithm used in the group.

-   * The "kid" parameter, if present, has as value the identifier of the key in the parameter "k".
+   * The 'kid' parameter, if present, has as value the identifier of the key in the parameter 'k'.

-   * The "base IV" parameter, if present, has as value the OSCORE Common IV.
+   * The 'base IV' parameter, if present, has as value the OSCORE Common IV.

-   * The "clientID" parameter MUST be present and has as value the OSCORE Endpoint ID assigned to the joining node by the Group Manager.
+   * The 'clientID' parameter MUST be present and has as value the OSCORE Endpoint ID assigned to the joining node by the Group Manager.

-   * The "serverID" parameter MUST be present and has as value the Group Identifier (Gid) currently associated to the group.
+   * The 'serverID' parameter MUST be present and has as value the Group Identifier (Gid) currently associated to the group.

-   * The "kdf" parameter, if present, has as value the KDF algorithm used in the group.
+   * The 'kdf' parameter, if present, has as value the KDF algorithm used in the group.

-   * The "slt" parameter, if present, has as value the OSCORE Master Salt.
+   * The 'slt' parameter, if present, has as value the OSCORE Master Salt.

-   * The "cs_alg" parameter MUST be present and has as value the countersignature algorithm used in the group.
+   * The 'cs_alg' parameter MUST be present and has as value the countersignature algorithm used in the group.

-* The "pub_keys" parameter is present only if the "get_pub_keys" parameter was present in the join request.
+* The 'pub_keys' parameter is present only if the 'get_pub_keys' parameter was present in the join request.
 If present, this parameter includes the public keys of the group members that are relevant to the joining node.
 That is, it includes: i) the public keys of the non-pure listeners currently in the group, in case the joining node is configured (also) as requester; and ii) the public keys of the requesters currently in the group, in case the joining node is configured (also) as listener or pure listener.

-* The "group_policies" parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
+* The 'group_policies' parameter SHOULD be present and includes a list of parameters indicating particular policies enforced in the group.
 For instance, it can indicate the method to achieve synchronization of sequence numbers among group members (see Appendix E of {{I-D.ietf-core-oscore-groupcomm}}), as well as the rekeying protocol used to renew the keying material in the group (see Section 2.1 of {{I-D.ietf-core-oscore-groupcomm}}).

-* The "mgt_key_material" parameter SHOULD be present and includes the administrative keying material that the joining node requires to participate in the rekeying process led by the Group Manager.
+* The 'mgt_key_material' parameter SHOULD be present and includes the administrative keying material that the joining node requires to participate in the rekeying process led by the Group Manager.
 The exact content and format depend on the specific rekeying protocol used in the group.

 Finally, the joining node uses the information received in the join response to set up the OSCORE Security Context, as described in Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
 From then on, the joining node can exchange group messages secured with OSCORE as described in Section 4 of {{I-D.ietf-core-oscore-groupcomm}}.

-When the OSCORE Master Secret expires, as specified by the "exp" parameter of the join response, the node considers the OSCORE Security Context also invalid and to be renewed.
+When the OSCORE Master Secret expires, as specified by the 'exp' parameter of the join response, the node considers the OSCORE Security Context also invalid and to be renewed.
 A possible approach to renew the OSCORE Security Context through the Group Manager is described in Section 6 of {{I-D.palombini-ace-key-groupcomm}}.

 # Public Keys of Joining Nodes # {#sec-public-keys-of-joining-nodes}